-These are only a sampling of uses that are recommended for change in the way they are currently treated.
-There are other uses that are currently not in the use regulations, but through the planning process, were learned as being uses that should be included depending on location (see table below).
-For example, "GreenTech and CleanTech" types of uses would be appropriate for all of the EDA North, EDA Central, EDA South zoning, and existing EDA BioSquare subdistricts.
-Also, creative economy sector types of uses such as video gaming software creation, uses associated with the film and music industry, uses associated with the printing and publishing industry, advertising, broadcasting and digital media, architectural design and industrial design, etc would be appropriate for all of the EDA North, EDA Central, EDA South, and existing EDA BioSquare zoning subdistricts.
+These are only a sampling of the uses that are recommended for changes in the way they are currently treated.
+The planning process revealed other types of uses that are not explicitly mentioned in the existing zoning code but which could be desirable.
+For example, "GreenTech" and "CleanTech" types of uses would be appropriate for all of the EDA sub-districts.
+Also, creative economy sector types of uses, such as video gaming software creation, uses associated with the film and music industry, uses associated with the printing and publishing industry, advertising, broadcasting and digital media, architectural design and industrial design would all be appropriate for the EDA sub-districts.

-These use recommendations are for purposes of this planning document, while they will be formally added and codified into Article 64 during the subsequent rezoning phase for the Study Area.
+These use recommendations are for the purposes of this planning document.
+They will be formally added and codified into Article 64 during the subsequent rezoning phase for the Study Area.

-This chapter will focus on the transportation network in the study area and will make recommendations on both physical and policy changes that will inform the proposed zoning changes and require future implementation actions.
-All of the recommendations are informed by the public planning process and guided by the visions for each sub-area.
+This chapter will focus on the transportation network in the Study Area and will make recommendations on both physical and policy changes that will inform the proposed zoning changes and require future implementation actions.
+All of the recommendations are informed by the public planning process and guided by the vision for each sub-area.
 Since the transportation network components are major threads of the fabric of the built environment, elements within this chapter are linked to, and sometimes redundant with, this plan's other components.